 - Screws must have a minimum thread engagement length of 4.5 mm.
-Maximum screw thread engagement shall not exceed the threaded depth listed on the ATI Axia sensor customer drawing. - Unless otherwise specified, apply Loctite 242 to the (6) M5 socket head cap screws (class 12.9) so that the fasteners secure the sensor to the mounting plate. - 3.
+Maximum screw thread engagement shall not exceed the threaded depth listed on the ATI Axia sensor customer drawing. - Unless otherwise specified, apply Loctite 242 to the (6) M4 socket head cap screws (class 12.9) so that the fasteners secure the sensor to the mounting plate. - 3.
 Attach the mounting side of the sensor to the interface plate. - a.
-Using a 4 mm hex key, secure the sensor to the mounting interface plate with (6) M5 socket head cap screws (class 12.9).
-Tighten the fasteners per the specifications in the following table.
+Secure the mounting side of the sensor to the interface plate with (6) M4 socket head cap screws (class 12.9).
+Use a 3 mm hex key to tighten the fasteners 45 in-lbs (5.08 Nm). - 4.
+Once the sensor is installed on the robot, the customer tooling can be installed.